anastl/introductoryProgramAiront/studyMaterials/studyMaterial.md

 The DOM represents a document with a logical tree.
 Each branch of the tree ends in a node, and each node contains objects.
 DOM methods allow programmatic access to the tree.
 With them, you can change the document's structure, style, or content.
 The DOM is not part of the JavaScript language nor is it a programming language, but is instead a Web API used to build websites.
 The core DOM defines the entities describing any document and the objects within it.
 This is expanded upon as needed by other APIs that add new features and capabilities to the DOM.
 ### DOM vs HTML
+The html comes back from the server and gets parsed so that the browser can build the DOM, which JavaScript can manipulate.
+###### DOM
+1. Result from parsing the response from the server
+2. Built by the browser, able to be manipulate with JS
+###### HTML
+1. Comes back from the server
+2. Cannot be manipulated with JS
 ## Strict
 JavaScript's strict mode is a way to opt in to a restricted variant of JavaScript, thereby implicitly opting-out of "sloppy mode".
 It is invoked by writing `"use strict";` at the top of a script and has siffernt semantics from normal JavaScript.
 ### Differences from normal JavaScript